International Freshmen Admissions Requirements

 Bluffton, SC 29909

 Once your application is complete with a copy of your passport, original bank certification, original transcripts and course by course evaluations have been received and processed, you will be issued a letter of acceptance or denial.
-If accepted, you will be issued an I-20 form, an immigration document, stating that you have been accepted into a degree program here at the University of South Carolina Beaufort.
-Once you receive this I-20 and pay your SEVIS fee, you must apply for a student visa at a U.S. embassy or consulate.
+Once you are accepted and have paid the enrollment deposit, you will be issued an I-20 form.
+The I-20 form is an immigration document stating that you have been accepted into a degree program here at the University of South Carolina Beaufort.
+Once you receive your I-20 and pay your SEVIS fee, you must apply for a student visa at a U.S. embassy or consulate.
 This visa stamp in your passport shows the visa status you will hold while here in the U.S. You are permitted to enter the country within 30 days of the start of your program stated on your I-20, but no earlier.